harrypeter07/RESUMEMAKER/README.md

 - **Form Interface**: Simple-to-use input fields for all sections
 - **Image Upload**: Add your professional photo with cropping support
 - **Auto-Save**: Never lose your progress with automatic saving
+- **AI-Generated Sections**: Automatically generates compelling "About Me" and "Introduction" content for your resume if left empty.

 #### AI-Powered Analysis 🤖